Godse (film)

 Godse is a 2022 Indian Telugu-language vigilante action thriller film written and directed by Gopiganesh Pattabhi and produced by C. Kalyan under the banner of CK Screens.
 The film stars Satyadev and Aishwarya Lekshmi (in her Telugu debut).
-The film is a remake of the 2018 Korean film The Negotiation.
+The film is a remake of the 2018 Korean film The Negotiation and the Spanish crime-thriller series Money Heist.
 Godse released on 17 June 2022 to mixed reviews from the critics.